Slimming Neural Networks using Adaptive Connectivity Scores: Introduction

-To leverage the strengths of both the probabilistic framework for pruning and constraints on weight matrices as proxies for the importance of filters, we propose \textit{Slimming Neural networks using Adaptive Connectivity Scores} (\alg{}), Fig.~\ref{fig:snacs}.
-In \alg{}, we introduce the \textit{Adaptive Conditional Mutual Information} (ACMI) measure that uses the magnitude of weights as a scaling function within the probabilistic framework of conditional mutual information.
-The ACMI measure provides the connectivity scores between pairs of filters across adjacent layers in the entire DNN, which are then thresholded and used to prune weight matrices.
-In this work, we explore a multitude of scaling functions and highlight the improvement offered by weight matrix-based functions.
+To that end, we are able to unify the benefits of both methods while mitigating their respective drawbacks: we propose \textit{Slimming Neural networks using Adaptive Connectivity Scores} (\alg{}) as a hybrid single-shot pruning approach.
+In \alg{}, we introduce the \textit{Adaptive Conditional Mutual Information} (ACMI) measure, which incorporates weights as a scaling function within the framework of conditional mutual information~\cite{Yurietal2016,TC}.
+The ACMI measure evaluates the connectivity between pairs of filters across adjacent layers and prunes unimportant filters.
+In this work, we explore weight and activation-based scaling functions.

-To remove the manual effort involved in setting the upper pruning limit of layers, we define a set of operating constraints to automatically set them.
-The rules are based on the degradation in quality of activations, measured using an SVM model, from different layers at various levels of compression.
-Additionally, we encapsulate the importance of a filter using our proposed \textit{Sensitivity} criteria, defined as the sum of its contributions (normalized weights) to filters in the following layer.
-Using this measure, we curate a subset of relatively less sensitive filters that can be pruned based on their connectivity scores while we retain all the connections to highly sensitive filters.
-By using \textit{Sensitivity} in conjunction with our set of constraints to define the upper pruning limit of layers, we can boost the overall compression ($\%$) while maintaining accuracy.
+To remove the manual effort involved in setting the upper pruning percentage limit of layers, we define a set of operating constraints to automatically evaluate them.
+The constraints are based on the degradation in quality of activations at various levels of compression.
+Additionally, we encapsulate the importance of a filter using our proposed \textit{Sensitivity} criterion, defined as the sum of a filter's contributions (normalized weights) to filters in the succeeding layer.
+Using this measure, we curate a subset of relatively less sensitive filters that can be pruned based on their connectivity scores while we protect highly sensitive filters from any form of pruning.
+We highlight all the main components of \alg{} in Fig.~\ref{fig:snacs}.